 Run next command only if channel specified by # is off.
+Multiple C commands can be used in tandem on a single line.
 Port and bit addresses are set up in WINCNC.INI.

 D# can be 0 or 1.
 D0 sets the simulate logic to false.
 D1 sets the simulate logic to true.